🍝 Best Bologna Food Tour & Where to Stay in 2025 (Budget Tip Inside!)

 • Easy access to Modena train station and city center

-• Ideal if you’re combining travel with food experiences like those from Emilia Delizia
+• Ideal if combining accommodation with regional food experiences

-Day 1: Arrive in Bologna → Food tour (morning or afternoon) → Explore the historic center
+Day 1: Arrive in Bologna → Enjoy a guided food experience → Explore the historic center

-Day 2: Join a Foodie’s Delight Tour with Emilia Delizia (Parmigiano, balsamic, and ham)
+Day 2: Join a regional food tour (Parmigiano, balsamic vinegar, and ham)

-Night 2: Rest in Modena or return to Bologna
+Night 2: Stay in Modena or return to Bologna

-đź’ˇ You save money, get more space, and enjoy both cities without compromise.
+You save money, enjoy more space, and experience both cities without compromise.

 📌 Conclusion